 ASCAP, the performing rights organization, has announced Ne-Yo and Jermaine Dupri as early honorees for their 27th annual Rhythm & Soul Music Awards.
 Multi-talent Ne-Yo will be honored with the Golden Note Award with past honorees such as Pharrell Williams, Usher, Alicia Keys, Jimmy Jam & Terry Lewis and more.

-“We can’t think of anyone else more deserving of this award based on the extraordinary career milestones we’ve seem him achieve through the years,” says ASCAP VP of Rhythm & Soul Membership Nicole George-Middleton.
+“We can’t think of anyone else more deserving of this award based on the extraordinary career milestones we’ve seen him achieve through the years,” says ASCAP VP of Rhythm & Soul Membership Nicole George-Middleton.
 “We are excited to honor an artist who continues to push the limits of R&B and popular music with his incredible creativity.”

 A man who has contributed so much to the R&B music industry since the early 90s and who has already captured the Golden Note Award himself, Jermaine Dupri, is now being honored with the Founder Award among past recipients such as Dr. Dre, Quincy Jones and Stevie Wonder.